The benefits of Manuka honey

 10. Vitamins B and C.

-During its maturation, the dihydroacetone contained in Manuka honey transforms into methylglyoxal.
-This compound, present in Manuka honey, has a concentration up to 100 times higher than in other honeys.
-70% of the pollen content must come from the Manuka tree to be labeled “Manuka honey”.
+During maturation, the dihydroxyacetone contained in Manuka honey is converted into methylglyoxal.
+This compound is found in Manuka honey in concentrations up to 100 times higher than in other honeys.
+70% of the pollen content must come from Manuka to qualify for the designation "Manuka honey."

 The dosage of Manuka honey